vulnerability remediation

 Both vulnerability repair and vulnerability management are important for keeping the internet safe, but they do different things within the system.

-Vulnerability remediation is the first line of defense against cyber threats.
+Vulnerability remediation is a foundational control that reduces systemic risk across the attack surface.
 Its goal is to quickly handle and fix all known vulnerabilities, which lowers the risk of breaches and raises system security.
 Patch Management Strategies are very important for making sure that patches are installed correctly to fix bugs and keep the system safe from attacks.

 However, vulnerability management organizes attempts to fix problems.
 It checks the general security, looks for patterns of vulnerabilities, and assigns resources to fix them.
 It helps to connect Threat Mitigation Techniques to the bigger picture of cybersecurity by making sure that cleanup work is done on time, correctly, and in line with the company's cybersecurity goals.